router-resources/Voyager-2-Cookbook/README.md

 ## `Step#1 Getting the Quote`

-The Voyager v2.0 JavaScript SDK enables you to interact with the Voyager contract and initiate cross-chain token transfers.
+The Voyager v2.0 enables you to interact with the Voyager contract and initiate cross-chain token transfers.
 The first step in this process is to request a quote, which provides you with essential details about the proposed token transfer.

 To request a quote, follow these steps: